adamcooke/apns-proxy/README.md

 This section outlines the HTTP API methods which are available to you and are used for sending notifications and registering devices.

-### The Basics

 This is an HTTP JSON API and parameters should be sent as JSON in the body of the HTTP request.
 It is recommended that you use the POST HTTP verb for all requests.
 Any parameters shown below which include periods represent a hash which should be passed.

 ### Sending Notifications